 What is the Great Apple Crunch?
 It’s a day to CRUNCH into fresh, local apples in school!

-The Illinois Farm to School Network, along with the Illinois Farm Bureau and Agriculture in the Classroom, has been working hard to get local apples on the menu on October 22, 2015 in Illinois districts.
+The Illinois Farm to School Network, along with the Illinois Farm Bureau and Agriculture in the Classroom, has been working hard to get local apples on the menu in Illinois districts since 2015.
 Schools can serve their apples with a CRUNCH noise and take a picture of their crunch!
 This is a way to showcase local, Midwestern food and farmers.

-Local apples are not often served in Illinois schools, but thanks to Farm to School partners, they are coming for the Great Apple Crunch.
+Local apples are not often served in Illinois schools, but thanks to Farm to School partners, they are being celebrated for the Great Apple Crunch.
 Agriculture in the Classroom is also offering materials such as the Apple Ag Mag and a Great Apple Crunch poster for the cafeteria.

 The 2015 Great Apple Crunch Webinar can be viewed here: